-Greatest flood depths within the site in the medium risk event are between 0.9 and 1.2 m at the southeastern corner (Figure 3-1).
-Modelled flood hazard is significant (Figure 3-2).
-Safe access and escape routes would likely be achievable via both Thorncliffe Road and Warren Lane given the generally low hazard of flooding to these roads during the extreme event.
+Greatest flood depths within the site in the medium risk event are between 0.6 and 0.9 m (Figure 3-1), with areas of hazard categorised as 'significant' (Figure 3-2).
+Safe access and escape routes should be possible via Lodge Moor Road to the north of the site.